Marlene (1984 film): Films featured

-Awards and nominations
+Accolades

 The film was nominated for an Academy Award for Best Documentary Feature Film.
 It won the Best Production Award at the Bavarian Film Awards, the Outstanding Non-Feature Film at the German Film Awards and the Best Documentary Award from the New York Film Critics Circle Awards, the National Society of Film Critics Awards, USA and the Boston Society of Film Critics Awards.

 Marlene was rankled by the raw and vulnerable portrayal of her, thinking it would be an ordinary documentary, and she did not speak to Schell for a year.
 However, she was won over by the glowing reviews of the film, and after it was nominated for an Academy Award, she reconciled with him.